-Lots of vegetables can be grown in containers, including potatoes, tomatoes, chillies, salads and more.
+Lots of vegetables can be grown in pots, including potatoes, tomatoes, chillies, salads and more.

-To get the best from them and to ensure you always have something to pick, it’s worth taking the time think about the plants you grow and how you grow them.
+To get the best from growing veg in pots and to ensure you always have something to pick, it’s worth taking the time think about the plants you grow and how you grow them.
 Choose good quality peat-free, multi-purpose compost, and consider adding slow-release fertiliser granules and water-retaining gel to keep plants growing well.

 Combine crops that like the same growing conditions

 Growing vegetables in pots – choose vegetables that need the same growing conditions

 Combine crops that like the same growing conditions.
 Basil and tomatoes both thrive in a sheltered spot in full sun, along with aubergines and chillies.
 Many Mediterranean herbs thrive in the same growing conditions, and can be planted together.

 Grow companion plants

 Growing vegetables in pots – grow companion plants

 Grow companion plants together in the same pot.
 Basil can prevent whitefly on tomatoes.
 Summer savory is said to discourage blackfly from broad beans.